SEO Strategy14 min read

 4. Demonstrated Expertise and Author Authority

 Include author bios, credentials, and experience.
 AI systems are trained to value E-E-A-T (Experience, Expertise, Authoritativeness, Trust).
 Content written by "Senior Database Engineer with 15 years at Fortune 500 companies" carries more weight than anonymous blog posts.
+Learn more about E-E-A-T signals for AI language models and how to build recognizable authority.

 5. Up-to-Date and Maintained Content

 Outdated information is worse than no information for AI citations.
 Regular content audits and updates signal that your information is current and trustworthy.
 Add "Last Updated: [Date]" prominently and actually keep content current.
+Learn more about content freshness signals that impact AI citations.

 The Transition Period: Playing Both Games